And when Little Ray heard their words,

 Hands of Time?
 Students must receive the individual attention they deserve.
-They often are bored and under-challenged by the system of repetitive routines and narrow subjects.
+They often are bored and under-challenged by the system of repetitive routines with narrow subjects.
 Alternative approaches may prove beneficial.

 Walking Tall?
 Students resist conformity.
 They are inattentive when forced to study subjects they find no need to know.
 An inquiring mind must be self-motivated to absorb marketable, technical and professional skills.

 Starting with a Dream?
 Passions are central to career quests.
-Early development and learning identify talents and interests, setting the stage for sophisticated skills, dynamic achievements and improved life opportunities.
+Early learning development identifies talents and interests.
+It sets the stage for sophisticated skills, dynamic achievements and improved life opportunities.

 View Finder?
 Reading provides information, insights and viewpoints.
 Effort and study improve reasoning and management of new situations.
 Positive reinforcement aids in the push for intelligence and judgment.

 Chain Reaction?
 Readers of this article may recognize their interest in arts and sciences came from an adult.
 Reading aloud to children teaches an appreciation of books.
-Let's all work together to pay reading forward.
+Everyone can work together to pay reading forward.